SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Iframe from 'react-iframe';

-Here's a high-level overview of how to create a new Sumo Logic doc.
+Discovered an error in a document?
+Learn how to submit a fix, along with a comprehensive guide on creating or editing a Sumo Logic document.

 ## Prerequisites